nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_a_patient.md

 ### Consumer ###

-The consumer system:
+The consumer application:

 - SHALL have previously resolved the organisation's FHIR endpoint base URL through the [Spine Directory Service](integration_spine_directory_service.html)
-- SHALL have previously traced the patient's NHS number using the [Personal Demographics Service]( integration_personal_demographic_service.html) or an equivalent service
+- SHALL have previously traced the patient's NHS Number using the [Personal Demographics Service]( integration_personal_demographic_service.html) or an equivalent service
-- SHALL have previously [resolved the logical ID of the patient](foundations_use_case_find_a_patient.html) on the server using the NHS number
+- SHALL have previously [resolved the logical ID of the patient](foundations_use_case_find_a_patient.html) on the server using the NHS Number

 ## API use case ##